ktye/iv/CHANNELS.md

 	<[¯1]A    Send A repeatedly, as long as the channel is open.
 	<[0]A     Return a channel that sends A once as an initial value.
 	          The channel remains open.
+	<¨R       return a channel and send each value in R over it.
+	(<⍤R)A    return a channel and send R-subrank values of A over it.
 	Sending on a channel blocks until there is someone taking the values.
 ```
 Keep in mind, an expression like `A←<[5]2 3⍴⍳6` only assigns a channel to `A`.